Cuban foreign minister hits out at hardening U.S. stance

 Rodriguez also criticized Trump’s pledge to "empower the Cuban people to develop greater economic and political liberty."

-"It is surprising that a president who has based all his policies on things that are very distant from human rights proposes that has a top priority the defense of human rights in Cuba," he said.
+"It is surprising that a president who has based all his policies on things that are very distant from human rights proposes ... as a top priority the defense of human rights in Cuba," he said.

 Mike Gonzalez, a senior fellow at conservative Washington think tank The Heritage Foundation, applauded Trump’s emphasis on human rights and democracy in Cuba, telling NBC News that the ongoing repression there was a "global outrage and a shame."